-The gradient is great.
-There is some micro-banding almost everywhere, but just in the dark green you might be able to spot a little more.
+The gradient performance is fantastic.
+There's some micro-banding almost everywhere, but just in the dark green you might be able to spot a little more.

-No image retention for this Vizio E series 65.
+No image retention for this TV.
 This is in line with TVs that use VA panels.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

 With Backlight settings at '100', this TV is flicker-free.
 However, at any setting lower than '100', it flickers at a frequency of 480Hz, which is high enough that it shouldn't bother most people.